-Due to mass and energy unbalances which occurred during the experiment the results of CFD model and experimental data do not fit.
+Due to mass and energy unbalances occurred during the experiment the results of CFD model and experimental data do not fit.
+Therefore, adjustments to the CFD model are required so that it can predict the results obtained from the experiment even if mass and energy balances did not acquire.
 Therefore, adjustments to the CFD model are required so that it can predict the results obtained from the experiment even if mass and energy balances did not reach balance.
 A reduction to the supply flow rate of contaminants which counterbalance the contaminant loss and extra energy source which can equalize the heat loss need to be applied to the model.
 The results of the re-simulation for case 1 are shown in the Appendix F